 Actionable insight on monetary policy, balance sheet and inflation with focus on global issuance.
 Analysis on key political risk impacting the global markets.

 Sign up now for free access to this content.

 Please enter your details below and select your areas of interest.

 Slovakia, Germany, Finland, Italy and potentially Portugal are scheduled to come to the market this week.
-We look for gross nominal issuance of E11.8bln, sharply down from last week's E44.8bln.
+We look for gross nominal issuance of E11.8bln, sharply down from last week's E44.0bln.

-- This morning, Germany will look to reopen the 7-year 0% Nov-28 Bund for E3bln.
+- Tomorrow, Germany will look to reopen the 7-year 0% Nov-28 Bund for E3bln.

-- Germany will return to the market tomorrow with E2.5bln of the 15-year 0% May-36 Bund on offer.
+- Germany will return to the market on Wednesday with E2.5bln of the 15-year 0% May-36 Bund on offer.

-- On Friday, Italy will look to sell BTP Short Term and BTPei with details to be confirmed this afternoon.
+- On Friday, Italy will look to sell BTP Short Term and BTPei with details to be confirmed tomorrow.